 supplies…lots of fun paper {i used scrapbook paper that was already a large square}, large, fun brads, scissors, dowels or wooden skewers, wire or hot glue to attach to stick.

-1. start with a square2. fold in half diagonally
+1. start with a square

 3. then fold diagonally again